 Electric cars are slowly moving from niche to something “people want to buy,” and Tesla has led the way.
 Rather than the old claim that the only reason that Tesla exists is because of government subsidies, now we’re seeing the effects of the reciprocity of government and business in collaborative visions of a clean energy tomorrow.
 And isn’t it time, anyway, for governments to devote the maximum funding possible to researching the most challenging problems that stand in the way of weaning ourselves off carbon?

-Images from Pixabay and Tesla
+Images from Tesla